tarleb/jats-con-2022/paper.md

 ## Journal of Open Source Software

 The JOSS experience is designed to be family to software developers.
 It uses the same infrastructure that many software authors are already using, and models its reviewing and publishing processes around this as well.

 Reviewing and publishing happens mostly on the software collaboration platform [GitHub](https://github.com/).
-Authors and editors are supported by an "editorialbot", a software that can be controlled through comments posted to the website (could cite https://www.arfon.org/chatops-driven-publishing here).
+Authors and editors are supported by an "editorialbot", a software that can be controlled through comments posted to the website[@chatops].
 It automates many aspects of the editorial checks including information on the submitted software, generates PDF proofs for the convenience of authors and reviewers, checking citation metadata and triggering the final publishing step in case of paper acceptance.

 Papers, published under a Creative Commons license, are immediately uploaded to the journal's website and